Written by: Stefan Bradstreet

-To write your first beginner Python script you’ll first need to spend some time setting up your Development environment by installing the Python interpreters, downloading an IDE to create and edit Python Files, and then create a project or workspace folder to collect your work.
+To write your first beginner Python script you’ll first need to spend some time setting up your development environment by installing the Python interpreters, downloading an IDE to create and edit Python Files, and then creating a project or workspace folder to collect your work.

 Important: Python2.7 will no longer be supported after 2019 so any new security holes found will not be updated.
 Use this version at your own risk.

-To get started with Python, simply head over to the python.org website and download either the latest stable 3.7 build or try out the new Python 3.8 version for a few new features and performance updates.
+To get started with Python, simply head over to the python.org website and download either the latest stable 3.7 builds or try out the new Python 3.8 version for a few new features and performance updates.
 Since Python 3.8 is the latest version it may contain security leaks that have not been found yet.
-If you plan to release enterprise level software or Python based web applications it is better to use 3.7.
+If you plan to release enterprise-level software or Python-based web applications it is better to use 3.7.

 Setup your code editor